 Health Canada has indicated that no blood donor deferral is required for any of the currently authorized COVID-19 vaccines.
 This is consistent with Canadian Blood Services’ donor eligibility criteria for other non-live vaccines, for which no donor deferral is required, and is in line with the practice of other blood operators.

 Blood collected from donors who have received any of the current Health Canada-authorized COVID-19 vaccines has not been associated with any adverse transfusion reaction that has been attributable to vaccination of the donor.

 What will be the impact on donors once a vaccine is available?
 Will there be a deferral period?

-In anticipation of the administration of vaccines, the Donor Selection Criteria Manual (DSCM) working group has conducted a review of the vaccines under development and have determined these will not impact donation eligibility (no deferral required).
-This information has been updated for donors on blood.ca.
+In anticipation of the administration of vaccines, the Donor Selection Criteria Manual (DSCM) working group has conducted a review of the approved vaccines for COVID-19 as well as those under development and have determined these will not impact donation eligibility.
+Meaning that no deferral will be required at this time.